Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 - *Physical intuition*: Understanding that objects persist when out of sight, that solid objects can't pass through each other, that unsupported objects fall
-- *Social understanding*: Recognizing intentions, emotions, social norms, and contextual appropriateness
+- *Social understanding*: Recognising intentions, emotions, social norms, and contextual appropriateness
 - *Causal knowledge*: Knowing not just correlations but actual cause-and-effect relationships
 - *Contextual sensitivity*: Adapting interpretations based on situation, speaker, and purpose